garbageplanet/frontend/README.md

 ### How to get started? ###

 Just open /html/index.html in your browser.
-If you want to build for distribution install gulp with the dependancies (sorry, no package.json yet) cd to to the root dir and type `gulp`.
+If you want to build for distribution install gulp with the dependencies (sorry, no package.json yet) cd to to the root dir and type `gulp`.

 ### Contributing